sashi0034/angel-lsp/README.md

 # TODO

-- Support for `import` statements
+- Support for import statements
-- Hover Information
+- Hover to view details on symbols
-- User Settings
+- Add more user settings
-- Handler Checking
+- Handler checking
-- Code Action
+- Code actions
 - Debugger

+# Issues and Contributions

+Please report any issues or feature requests on the [GitHub Issues](https://github.com/sashi0034/angel-lsp/issues)